 The interviewers’ task is to verify you have reached the competency level claimed in your Engineering Practice Report.

 Remember the interviewers want you to succeed!

 Tip!
 Watch this video from interviewer Caroline Cattini on preparing for your interview

 The interview is your opportunity to verbally demonstrate that you meet the competence criteria as stated in your Engineering Practice Report.

-Your presentation should be between 15 – 20 minutes long.
+Your presentation should be 15 – 20 minutes; this is approximately a minute on each competence.
 It can be delivered by PowerPoint, in which case you will need to bring your own laptop, or by using a paper presentation.
 Be sure to bring two hard copies of your presentation for the interviewers.

 During your interview, you will be asked questions and engage in discussion.
 The interviewers are looking to verify your knowledge and experience in all competence criteria.

-Wherever possible, answer questions in the first person.
-Use I not We
+Tip!
+Remember to answer the questions in the first person, use I not we.